FAC-FACodec: Controllable Zero-Shot Foreign Accent Conversion with Factorized Speech Codec: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We presented the first accent conversion framework with an explicit, user-controllable strength parameter.
 Trained only on native speech with transcripts, our diffusion ODE model operates on FACodec content latents and, at inference, applies controlled noise and iterative denoising from a chosen start timestep \(t_{\text{start}}\).
-This design yields perceptually smooth interpolation between the original non-native articulation and more native-like pronunciation, while preserving speaker characteristics such as timbre, speaking rate, and durations.
+This design yields perceptually smooth interpolation between the original non-native articulation and more native-like pronunciation.
 Objective metrics and listening tests confirm competitive performance and highlight the unique benefit of controllability.

 Future directions include (i) \emph{perceptually guided noise}, where corruption is concentrated on strongly accented regions while leaving native-like segments minimally perturbed, potentially reducing reliance on transcripts, and (ii) \emph{coordinated suprasegmental control}, where prosody and acoustic-detail latents are regenerated jointly with the content latent to extend controllability beyond segmental pronunciation to suprasegmental aspects such as intonation and rhythm.